 In keeping with the wishes expressed in Doris Duke's will, experiments that use animals or tissues derived from animals, including cell lines, are not supported by this program.

-To receive announcements from DDCF’s Medical Research Program about future competitions for this fellowship and other funding opportunities, please subscribe to our listserv.
+To receive announcements from DDCF’s Medical Research Program about future competitions for this fellowship and other funding opportunities, please sign up at the bottom of the page.